Earl Stadtman Investigator Program

 Learn More About the Program

 Read the inspiring story of Earl and Thressa Stadtman's research.
-You can find more information about the NIH and its policies on the NIH Intramural Research Program website and in the NIH Sourcebook.
+You can find more information about the NIH and its policies on the NIH Intramural Research Program website.
 Specific questions regarding this recruitment effort may be directed to Dr. Roland Owens, Assistant Director, NIH Office of Intramural Research.

-For questions specific to DCEG, please contact Dr. Jackie Lavigne, Chief, DCEG Office of Education.
+For questions specific to DCEG, please contact Dr. Jackie Lavigne, Director of the DCEG Office of Education.

 DHHS and NIH are Equal Opportunity Employers.